 While gin is now a good seller, it was wildly popular in England in the 18th century.
 By 1720, an estimated 25 percent of all London households produced or sold gin.
 Fast-forward to the dark days of Prohibition, and gin was once again highly sought-after.
 The spirit could be made easily and quickly, even in a bathtub.
 The botanicals also helped to make rough alcohol somewhat more palatable.

 Much of the gin sold today, including Beefeater, is the so-called “London dry” style.
-But there are actually several different varieties, including Plymouth, old Tom and the malty Dutch genever, which has just recently been reintroduced to the American market.
+But there are actually several other varieties, including Plymouth and old Tom, as well as the malty Dutch gin cousin genever, which has just recently been reintroduced to the American market.

 HOW TO DRINK GIN: